kapahnke-iot/python/docs/README.md

 While I easily could change this link to **Python3**, it is probably not the best choice!
 Upon updating Python, I would find that the link would have been updated back to the original link location pointing back to *Python 2*.

 ***
-**Another quick solution is to use a shell alias, but error prone**
+**Another quick solution is to use a shell alias, but still error prone**

 Set up a shell alias, type that at a prompt: